 Mild diverticulitis may be treated with lots of rest and change in your diet, however, keep in mind we are not medical doctors.
 If you’re experiencing persistent abdominal pain you should definitely speak to your medical professional.
 Some studies show that consuming a diet that is thriving in fiber is a great way to prevent diverticulitis in the first place, however, this may not be the case for those who have already been diagnosed with it.
 New research suggests that following a low FODMAP diet may be the best way to help prevent recurring diverticulitis.
 FODMAP is an acronym that stands for Fermentable, Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
 FODMAPs are a collection of molecules that are found in the foods we eat.
 For some, these molecules are poorly absorbed and thus creating digestive disruption.
 The FODMAP diet isn’t only recommended for those who suffer from diverticulitis but also for those who suffer from IBS (irritable bowel syndrome).
 We have found some great meal and snack recipes that fall in line with a low FODMAP diet and may help prevent a flare up!
+Some of these recipes are even liquid diet friendly and sure to prevent flareups!
 Keep in mind, the FODMAP diet is quite restrictive and is meant to be utilized on a temporary basis in hopes of finding the trigger foods.
 Make sure to speak to your medical professional prior to making any dietary changes.

 Often times, diets can feel restrictive and exhausting.
 This beef stew recipe is far from boring and will surely satisfy you.